-The fourth group of ships was sent to cruise the shores of northwestern Anatolia from Amasra to Sinop under Patrona (Vice-Admiral) Osman Pasha (1798-1860) and Riyale (or Mirliva, Rear-Admiral) Hüseyin Pasha on 5 November.
-In the event of coming across Russian ships, their instruction was to engage in battle only if they were certain of winning.38 This order seems at some variance with the order given to Slade, in which he was instructed to abstain from firing first.
+The fourth group of ships was sent to cruise the shores of north-western Anatolia from Amasra to Sinop under Patrona (Vice-Admiral) Osman Pasha (1798-1860) and Riyale (or Mirliva, Rear-Admiral) Hüseyin Pasha on 5 November.
+In the event of coming across Russian ships, their instruction was to engage in battle only if they were certain of winning.
+This order seems at some variance with the order given to Slade, in which he was instructed to abstain from firing first.
 These differences stemmed from the contradictory orders of the Porte, hesitating to engage in outright war, yet having declared it, unable to prevent drifting into it.
 The Porte was also under the influence of the French and British embassies and their admirals, as far as naval affairs were concerned.
 The Porte also asked the French and the British embassies to bring the rest of their fleets from the Dardanelles to the Bosphorus.

-At this time a Russian squadron of three line-of-battle ships,39 two frigates and a steamer was reported to be cruising the north-western coasts of Anatolia, 120 miles away from Istanbul.
+At this time a Russian squadron of three line-of-battle ships, two frigates and a steamer was reported to be cruising the north-western coasts of Anatolia, 120 miles away from Istanbul.
 Having heard this news, Mahmud Pasha gave orders to reinforce the light squadron of Osman Pasha, consisting of frigates and corvettes, with another frigate from the fleet at Büyükdere.
 Slade (alias the Mirliva Mushaver Pasha), reminded him of the superiority of the Russians in nominal force and the dangers of sending a squadron of unequal strength against the enemy.
 Mahmud Pasha said he could not discuss orders with the Porte but promised to send the second squadron intended to winter at Sinop to be made up of line-of-battle ships and frigates instead of frigates and corvettes.
 The Kapudan Pasha also gave a written order to abstain from firing first in case of meeting the enemy.
 "Are we not at war?" asked Mushaver Pasha.
 "We are, but such is the Porte's order" replied the Ottoman grand admiral.
-When Mushaver Pasha protested
+When Mushaver Pasha protested that the first broadside fire from a ship in position might be decisive, Mahmud Pasha was indifferent: "I have given you the order and that suffices me".

-38 Kapudan Pasha's instructions to Patrona Osman Pasha and Mirliva Hüseyin Pasha, 17 November 1853.
+Kapudan Pasha's instructions to Patrona Osman Pasha and Mirliva Hüseyin Pasha, November 1853.
 BOA. İ. HR.
 106/5182 enc.
 6. Cf. Özcan, op. cit., pp. 74-75, 85.

-39 A line-of-battle ship was a two or three-deck ship with at least 70 guns.
+A line-of-battle ship was a two or three-deck ship with at least 70 guns.